ClusterLabs/PAF/Quick_Start-CentOS-8.md

 systemctl start postgresql-12
 ~~~

+Check your three instances are replicating as expected (in processes, logs,
+`pg_stat_replication`, etc).

 Finally, make sure to stop the PostgreSQL services __everywhere__ and to
 disable them, as Pacemaker will take care of starting/stopping everything for
 you during cluster normal cluster operations.
 Start with the primary: